neoforged/.github/primers/26.2/index.md

     - `TextureUtil#writeAsPNG` now only allows `RGBA8_UNORM` formatted textures to be written to disk.
     - `Window#updateVsync` is removed
         - Usage replaced by `Window#setMode` and `WindowEventHandler#framebufferSizeChanged`
+        - `isResized`, `resetIsResized` are removed
     - `WindowEventHandler#framebufferSizeChanged` - Handles when the window buffer size has changed.
+- `com.mojang.blaze3d.resource.RenderTargetDescriptor` now takes in a `Vector4fc` for the clear color instead of an `int`, and the `GpuFormat`
+- `com.mojang.blaze3d.shaders`
-- `com.mojang.blaze3d.shaders.GpuDebugOptions` now takes in a `boolean` of whether to use validation layers; only used by the Vulkan backend
+    - `GpuDebugOptions` now takes in a `boolean` of whether to use validation layers; only used by the Vulkan backend
+    - `UniformType` no longer specifies the name
 - `com.mojang.blaze3d.systems`
     - `BackendCreationException` now takes in a `$Reason` and optional string list of missing capabilities
         - `getReason` - The reason for the creation error.